 The best plan is the one which fits your needs.
 Here are some factors to consider:

 For many people, the cost of the funeral plan is an initial concern.
 Fortunately, this concern is often unfounded.
 Cheap funeral plans are often a perfectly fine option.
 Even if you’re only purchasing the most basic services, a pre payment funeral care plan will still save you some money overall.
 Monthly funeral plans make services affordable for practically any budget.

 > Your Age

 Funeral plans for over 50 in age are different than funeral plans for under 50 in age.
 An over 50 plan pays out a fixed lump sum upon death.
 However, these plans are not always a great deal.
 If you live a long time, you could end up paying more in premiums than the eventual pay out.

 In some cases, you might not want to pre purchase any type of funeral plan.
-If your heirs don’t need access to your money right away, and you have a thorough will detailing your wishes, pre purchasing a plan might not be worth the trouble.
+If your heirs don’t need access to your money right away, and you have a thorough will detailing your wishes with inheritance tax sorted out, pre purchasing a plan might not be worth the trouble.

 The types of issues you need to prepare for depends on your family’s specific needs.
 If you normally pay the monthly bills, then your family will need to know how to access those accounts.
 A Financial Factsheet is useful here.

 A Financial Factsheet is a document detailing the various financial accounts your family will need to know about.
 You’ll also want to detail all the household services such as electricity, milk delivery and even Netflix.
 The members of your household will need to know about all reoccurring bills in your name.

 Picking which funeral plan will work best requires you to analyse each of the above factors.
 Most likely, you’ll want to choose some type of plan.
 Depending on your current age and financial status, you can make low monthly payments and save money on your funeral plans.